open/close all folders

 - Volleying Insults: Her catty exchanges with Mary never let up across the six series.

-- Wedding Day: The second half of the Series grand finale depicts her beautiful winter wedding to Bertie Pelham.
+- Wedding Finale: The second half of the Series grand finale depicts her beautiful winter wedding to Bertie Pelham.

-- Will They or Won't They?: With Sir Anthony.
-They don't.
-All seems fine up until the wedding day itself, but Sir Anthony calls it all off.
-Poor Edith.
+- Will They or Won't They?: Has this relationship dynamic with Sir Anthony.
+He seems not absolutely sure but proposes and it seems fine up until the wedding day itself, but Sir Anthony calls it all off.
+So they don't.

 - Yank the Dog's Chain: Just when it looks like things are finally working out for her with impending wedding to Sir Anthony in Series 3, he backs out and she's left jilted and sobbing at the altar.